-Certain investments measured at fair value using net asset values as a practical expedient are not required to be categorized in the fair value hierarchy table listed below.
-As such, the total fair value of these net asset values based investments has been included in the table below to permit reconciliation to the plan asset amounts previously disclosed.
+Certain investments are measured at fair value using net asset values as a practical expedient and are not required to be categorized in the fair value hierarchy table listed below.
+As such, the balance of these investments measured at net asset value has been included in the table below to permit reconciliation to the plan asset amounts previously disclosed.